serqco/qabstracts/codebook.md

 ### 4.3 What to count or not to count

+Information or understanding that are provided by a subsequent sentence in the abstract do not count as gaps.

 Do not ask too much from an abstract.
 Count only gaps that are likely to be fillable in a straightforward manner.

 But if you furrow your brows while reading, that is a good sign there is an understandability gap somewhere.
-If you get annoyed, that suggests an informativeness gap.
+If you get annoyed because you want to know more, that suggests an informativeness gap.

 If you have deep knowledge in the article's subject matter, grade as if you were only normally knowledgable